Single image reflection removal via learning with multi-image constraints: Experiments

 \section{Experiments}

-Due to the lack of large-scale high-quality reflection image dataset, the learning based approaches mostly synthesize reflection images for training.
-Currently, there are two mainstream data synthesis methods, which mainly differentiate in the logic of computing the reflection layer: (1) One of the methods is developed by \cite{fan2017generic} and followed by \cite{zhang2018single,wei2019single}.
+Due to the lack of large-scale high-quality reflection image datasets, the learning-based approaches mostly synthesize reflection images for training.
+Currently, there are two mainstream data synthesis methods, which mainly differ in the logic of computing the reflection layer: (1) One of the methods is developed by \cite{fan2017generic} and followed by \cite{zhang2018single,wei2019single}.
 Their reflection layer is generated via subtraction and clipping operations.
 It reflects some physical properties observed in natural scenes.
 The generated images tend to contain strong and blurry reflections.
 (2) The other method is the common linear additive image mixing model used by \cite{wan2018crrn,yang2018seeing}.
 Their reflection layer is only scaled by a small factor for direct composition.
 The resultant reflections are weaker yet sharper.

-In order to conduct a fair comparison with corresponding previous works, and as these approaches have their specialties in image formation process and bias towards target images, we split our experiments by different training data generated from the above two synthesis methods for our algorithm\footnote{Note \cite{wen2019single} learns the alpha mask in the linear composition model for reflection synthesis, which we also experiment with, but doesn't work better than the image model in our problem setting.}.
+In order to conduct a fair comparison with corresponding previous works, and as these approaches have their specialties in ithe mage formation process and bias towards target images, we split our experiments by different training data generated from the above two synthesis methods for our algorithm\footnote{Note \cite{wen2019single} learns the alpha mask in the linear composition model for reflection synthesis, which we also experiment with, but doesn't work better than the image model in our problem setting.}.